 OVERVIEW: In Kendeda Fund’s grants benefiting the American southeast focus on equity issues in Atlanta and environmental sustainability.
 It also funds projects related to girls, gun-violence prevention, veterans, and the climate.

 FUNDING AREAS: Education opportunity, economic opportunity, environmental sustainability.

-Kendeda has two place-based grantmaking programs, one in Atlanta and one in Montana.
-Broadly, both programs focus on equity, livability, and connection to the natural environment.
-The Atlanta Equity program supports equitable access to high-quality education and economic opportunity for marginalized communities of color in the city.
-These grants have gone to redefinED Atlanta and the Center for Civic Innovation in the past.
+Kendeda predominately awards grants benefiting the Southeast through its Atlanta Equity and Southeast Sustainability programs.
+The Atlanta Equity program supports equitable access to high-quality education and economic opportunity for marginalized communities of color in the Greater Atlanta area.
+Past grantees here include redefinED Atlanta and the Center for Civic Innovation.

-Kendeda's Southeastern Sustainability program promotes health, wellbeing, and equitable economic justice for people in the Southeast region.
-Kendeda is interested in transforming ecological design and in topics like climate change and water resources.
-Grants in this category have gone to the Georgia Institute of Technology and Grants to Green.
+Kendeda's Southeast Sustainability program promotes health, wellbeing, and equitable economic justice for people in the Southeast region.
+Kendeda is particularly interested in transforming ecological design, as well as issues like climate change and water resources.
+Past Southeast sustainability grantees include the Georgia Institute of Technology and Grants to Green.

 Since it was establishment, Kendeda has given out over $500 million.
 Southeast grants range from a few thousand to tens of thousands of dollars.
 However, the foundation plans to spend down its assets by 2024.

 Kendeda's phone is 404-602-9182, but it considers calls for media inquiries only.
 It does not provide an email or mailing address, but sustains a staff of about eight, led by Dena Kimball.
 Grants are made by invitation only.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)